openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 existing primitive types and existing value-based classes to primitive classes, have primitive classes interoperate cleanly with erased generics, and migrate existing generic classes to specialized generics.
-This set of documents summarize that path, to be  delivered in stages.
+This set of documents summarizes that path, to be  delivered in stages.
 (If you want to compare with where we started, see our [founding document][values0].)

 However, Project Valhalla is not just about the features it will deliver, or